JeffGiroux/f5_terraform/GCP/Autoscale_via_lb/README.md

   - ***Note***: Other items like BIG-IP password are stored in Google Cloud Secret Manager.
 Refer to the [Prerequisites](#prerequisites).
   - The BIG-IP instance will query Google Metadata API to retrieve the service account's token for authentication.
   - The BIG-IP instance will then use the secret name and the service account's token to query Google Metadata API and dynamically retrieve the password for device onboarding.
-- This template uses Declarative Onboarding (DO), Application Services 3 (AS3), and Cloud Failover Extension packages for the initial configuration.
+- This template uses Declarative Onboarding (DO) and Application Services 3 (AS3) for the initial configuration.
 As part of the onboarding script, it will download the RPMs automatically.
 See the [AS3 documentation](http://f5.com/AS3Docs) and [DO documentation](http://f5.com/DODocs) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
 The [Telemetry Streaming](http://f5.com/TSDocs) extension is also downloaded and can be configured to point to Google Cloud Monitoring (old name StackDriver).
-The [Cloud Failover Extension](http://f5.com/CFEDocs) documentation is also available.
 - Files
   - bigip.tf - resources for BIG-IP, NICs, public IPs
+  - glb.tf - resources for Google LB
   - main.tf - resources for provider, versions
   - onboard.tpl - onboarding script which is run by startup-script (user data).
 It will be copied to **startup-script=*path-to-file*** upon bootup.
 This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls.
   - do.json - contains the L1-L3 BIG-IP configurations used by DO for items like VLANs, IPs, and routes.
   - as3.json - contains the L4-L7 BIG-IP configurations used by AS3 for items like pool members, virtual server listeners, security policies, and more.
   - ts.json - contains the BIG-IP configurations used by TS for items like telemetry streaming, CPU, memory, application statistics, and more.
-  - cfe.json - contains the BIG-IP configurations used for failover operations of cloud objects like IPs and routes.

-## BYOL Licensing
+## BIG-IQ License Manager
 This template uses PayGo BIG-IP image for the deployment (as default).
-If you would like to use BYOL licenses, then these following steps are needed:
+If you would like to use BYOL/ELA/Subscription licenses from [BIG-IQ License Manager (LM)](https://devcentral.f5.com/s/articles/managing-big-ip-licensing-with-big-iq-31944), then these following steps are needed:
 1. Find available images/versions with "byol" in the name using Google gcloud:
   ```
           gcloud compute images list --project=f5-7626-networks-public | grep f5